Philadelphia Workers’ Compensation Lawyers

 The BLS stated that the most common types of job-related injuries are strains, sprains, and tears; pain or soreness; lacerations, cuts, and punctures; and contusions, bruises, and fractures.
-Others include amputation and other traumatic injuries, tendonitis, heat burns, and chemical burns.
-The BLS also reported that the number of fatal workplace accidents was on the rise, compared to the previous year.
+Others include amputation and other traumatic injuries, tendinitis, heat burns, and chemical burns.
+The BLS also reported that fatal workplace accidents were on the rise, compared to the previous year.

 Determining If the Injury is Work-Related

-Employees who make Workers’ Compensation claims need to prove that their injuries or illnesses occurred during the course of employment.
+Workers’ Compensation claims need to prove that the injuries or illnesses occurred at work.
 In general, this means that the employee must have been doing something for the employer’s benefit when the incident occurred.
-If the injury occurred while the employee was traveling for work, factors such as who owned the vehicle being driven or whether it was a personal or business errand will be looked at.
+If the injury occurred while the employee was traveling for work, factors such as who owned the vehicle being driven or whether it was a personal or business errand will be considered.

 Injuries can also occur at company events, such as holiday parties or softball games.
-These could be considered work-related, but there are exceptions.
-If an employee gets hurt from misconduct, they may not qualify for benefits.
-Those who break safety rules by committing crimes, using alcohol or drugs, or are acting out otherwise could be denied benefits, depending on the situation.
+These could be considered work related, but there are exceptions.
+Those who break safety rules by committing crimes, using alcohol or drugs, or acting in other inappropriate ways could be denied benefits, depending on the situation.

 Occupational Diseases and Cumulative Injuries

 Repetitive stress injuries, lung ailments, and other occupational diseases and cumulative injuries can be harder to prove, as they result from long-term work exposure.
 This also includes psychological issues caused by workplace stress.
 As they tend to develop over time, it can be more difficult to establish a direct link from the workplace environment to the illness or injury.
 Each state has rules that apply to this, and a qualified Workers’ Compensation lawyer can be helpful in this respect.